angular/angular/aio/tools/README.md

 of our CI build tasks, to verify that the examples continue to work as expected, as changes are made to the core Angular libraries.

-In order to build, run and test these examples independently we need to install dependencies into their sub-folder.
-Also there are a number of common boilerplate files that are needed to configure each example's project.
+There are a number of common boilerplate files that are needed to configure each example's project.
 We maintain these common boilerplate files centrally to reduce the amount of effort if one of them needs to change.

 This `examples` tool folder contains three utilities:

-* example-boilerplate.js - install/remove the npm dependencies and boilerplate files into/from each of the
+* example-boilerplate.js - combine examples with the necessary boilerplate files.
+The compiled example folder can be found in the Bazel output tree under `../dist/bin/aio/content/examples/my-example`.
-  examples' subfolders.
 * run-example-e2e.mjs - run the e2e tests for one or more examples
 * create-example.js - create a new example from the `example-scaffold/` directory or by importing files from a CLI project.